arianegouin/HiLo/README.md

 ### 3. StdevAndSave.py
 - input with pop-up window: folder path containing the normalised tiff images[1]
 - input with python console: folder path for the tiff image, exposure time in ms, illumination type (*speckles* or *uniform*)
 - output: Compute the standard deviation for each pixel through the Z-stack (along Z axis).
-Save the data as a tiff image with name *{exposure time}ms {illumination tpe}.tiff*
+Save the data as a tiff image with name *{exposure time}ms {illumination type}.tiff*

 ### 4. PlotHistogram.py (optional)
 - input with pop-up window: folder path of the tiff images containing their standard deviations[2]